openlookeng/hetu-core/hetu-docs/en/functions/string.md

 String Functions
 ----------------

-**Note**
+**Note**:

-*These functions assume that the input strings contain valid UTF-8 encoded Unicode code points.
-There are no explicit checks for valid UTF-8 and the functions may return incorrect results on invalid UTF-8.*
+These functions assume that the input strings contain valid UTF-8 encoded Unicode code points.
+There are no explicit checks for valid UTF-8 and the functions may return incorrect results on invalid UTF-8.
-*Invalid UTF-8 data can be corrected with `from_utf8`.*
+Invalid UTF-8 data can be corrected with `from_utf8`.

 Additionally, the functions operate on Unicode code points and not user visible *characters* (or *grapheme clusters*).
 Some languages combine multiple code points into a single user-perceived *character*, the basic unit of a writing system for a language, but the functions will treat each code point as a separate unit.